 Applications for the November Postdoc Preview event will be open from Friday, August 14, 2020 until Wednesday, September 30, 2020.

-Applicants must expect to complete their thesis research by December 2019 and be U.S. citizens or permanent residents or be currently enrolled in a U.S. graduate institution.
-Applicants will be required to provide a current CV, including a list of publications, a statement of research interests, a letter of recommendation from their current mentor, and the names of three to four U-M faculty mentors with whom the applicant would like to interview.
+Applicants will be required to provide a current CV, including a list of publications, a statement of research interests, a letter of recommendation from their current mentor, and the names of two to three U-M faculty mentors with whom the applicant would like to interview.